We’ve done a lot together.

 in Conservation

-Tourism guides visit the same sites repeatedly, observing many of the same species and often the same individuals daily.
-They are the beneficiaries and stewards of the area, and their observations can fill important data gaps that are missed by science.
+Tourism guides visit the same sites daily, spotting the same species and individuals.
+As stewards of these areas, their observations can bridge crucial data gaps missed by scientists.

 Citizen Science: A Best Practice for Shark & Ray Tourism

-Scientists outline the importance tourism operators collaborating with scientists where they operate to track the ocean.
-Connecting researchers with communities, businesses, and NGOs is key for success.
+Tourism operators and scientists must collaborate to track ocean health—connecting researchers with communities, businesses, and NGOs is key to success.

 Biases in Visual Censuses Skew Ecological Descriptions